bnel1201/brandon-j-nelson/_posts/2021-02-28-hedgie_finder.md

 ### Raw Data

-All videos were recorded from our nightvision baby monitor camera, that we've adapted to monitor our hedgehog at night.
+All videos were recorded from our night vision baby monitor camera, that we've adapted to monitor our hedgehog at night.
 The camera allows `.mp4` video downloads.

 - using [convert_video.bat](convert_videos.bat) these `.mp4` videos were converted into a series of `.png` images